parth-deshmukh-code/OCan_Predict/README.md

 I have continued to maintain this project because I have been experimenting with plugin-based architecture and I love it.

-I have not found any .NET project that has applied this architecture and I don't mean a sample project, but one that solves a problem.
+I have not found any .NET project that has applied this architectural pattern and I don't mean a sample project, but one that solves a problem.
 For that reason I decided to apply it in this project, I'm sure many will find it useful as knowledge.

 Another of my reasons is that what I learn about software engineering, I like to share with the community.
 That's why I have been inspired to improve it.